-Google Business Profile Post Image Size Best Guide (2022)
+Google Business Profile Post Image Size: Best Guide (Updated)

 Google Business Profile can send loads of high-value website traffic, leads, and customers your way if you take the time to optimize all the elements.
-From the descriptions to the offers, operating hours, to reviews, these are all essential details that business owners can optimize to make their profile stand out and, more importantly, rank on top Google recommendations.
+From the descriptions to the offers, operating hours, and reviews, these are all essential details that business owners can optimize to make their profile stand out and rank at the top of Google recommendations.

-In this article, you will learn how to edit and set your Google Business Profile Post Images sizes, select the best performing images, optimize the post images for the page, and so much more.
+In this article, you will learn how to edit and set your Google Business Profile post image sizes, select the best-performing images, optimize the post images for the page, and so much more.

 Google Business Profile Introduction

-Google Business Profile is a great business listing product you can use to boost your online visibility and local SEO.
-It’s 100% FREE from Google and easy to set up and manage.
+Google Business Profile is a great business listing product to boost your online visibility and local SEO.
+It’s 100% free from Google and easy to set up and manage.

 As a business owner, you can put everything on your Google Business Profile to promote your brand and local presence, including your physical location, products, services, hours, offers, and more.
 Customers can also review your products and services, thereby building your credibility and brand image.

-Having a well-optimized Google Business Profile means your business will also be listed on Google search, google maps, and local business recommendations for your business category.
+Having a well-optimized Google Business Profile means it will also list your business on Google search, Google Maps, and local business recommendations for your business category.

-For instance, say you were a local medspa (Medical Spa).
-Any local searches for “medspa” or “medical “spa” will have your Google Business Profile listed in the recommendations – 100% FREE!
+For instance, say you were a local medical spa.
+Any local searches for “med spa” or “medical “spa” will have your Google Business Profile listed in the recommendations—100% FREE!
 It’s not a paid or PPC campaign.
 People can call you from your Google Business Profile, send a text, or book an appointment directly on the page.

 Google Business Profile Posts